keithspurr/ngSpotify2024/README.md

 You must first of all generate the client_id and client_secret variables from your own Spotify Developer account.

 Now that Heroku is no longer free, Railway has a free tier which can serve this requirement.
-Add your Express server (after compiling 'Spot-Auth') URL to line 89 of 'spotify.service.ts' in the 'services' folder of this project. eg: this.authUrl = '[your-prouction-server-url]';
+Add your Express server (after compiling 'Spot-Auth') URL to LINE 89 of 'spotify.service.ts' in the 'services' folder of this project.
+eg:
+app/services/'spotify.service.ts'
+LINE 89:
+this.authUrl = '[your-prouction-server-url]';

 This project will then run live or locally via a VSC Angular setup.